 The most important wedding tip the couple shared was to plan the day you want.
 Have a distinct vision and pursue it.
-Invest in a wedding photographer whose style and approach compliment your special day.
+Invest in a wedding photographer whose style and approach complement your special day.

-The couple remarked: Wedding planning is exciting, but also stressful.
+The couple remarked: Wedding planning is exciting but also stressful.
 There are so many decisions to be made and so much to coordinate.

 You may have already asked your family and friends for help, but are you sure you have covered all your bases?
 Maybe you need to reach out to a few new people.
 Just like we did.

 In Pagan weddings, the decision-making usually involves multiple people, so this is a good place to start to make sure you have asked for what you need and to take into account everyone else’s needs and wants.

 About Lincolnshire’s Cabourne Parva

 Cabourne Parva is a hidden gem located in the rolling hills of the Lincolnshire countryside, tucked in a lovely woodland.
 It retains a lot of energy that I immediately sensed when I first arrived and started exploring it.